 When the Happy-Go-Lucky Toy Factory is bought out by a tobacco company, Peter gets promoted to an executive position.
 Everyone in the family is thrilled with his newfound success until it turns out that his bosses want him to lobby Congress for favorable tobacco legislation.
 Peter rationalizes his job for a while, but eventually sees the damage it's doing to his family.
-Written by

 Jean-Marc Rocher <firstname.lastname@example.org>